-11. WINDING UP OF THE COMPANY OR TERMINATION OF A FUND
+11. WINDING UP OF THE COMPANY OR A SUB-FUND

 The Company will not be wound up except as an unregistered company under Part V of the Insolvency Act 1986 or under the COLL Sourcebook.
-A Fund may be terminated under the COLL Sourcebook instead of by the court provided that the Sub-Fund is solvent and the steps required by regulation 21 of the OEIC Regulations are complied with.
+A Sub-fund may be terminated under the COLL Sourcebook instead of by the court provided that the Sub-Fund is solvent and the steps required by regulation 21 of the OEIC Regulations are complied with.

-Where the Company is to be wound up or a Fund is to be terminated under the COLL Sourcebook, such winding up or termination may only be commenced following approval by the FCA.
-The FCA may only give such approval if the ACD provides a statement (following an investigation into the affairs of the Company) either that the Company will be able to meet its liabilities within 12 months of the date of the statement or that the Company will be unable to do so.
-The Company may not be wound up under the COLL Sourcebook if there is a vacancy in the position of ACD at the relevant time.
+Where the Company is to be wound up or a Sub-fund terminated under the COLL Sourcebook, such winding up or termination may only be commenced following approval by the FCA.
+The FCA may only give such approval if the ACD provides a statement (following an investigation into the affairs of the Company or Sub-fund) either that the Company (or Sub-fund) will be able to meet its liabilities within 12 months of the date of the statement or that the Company (or Sub-fund) will be unable to do so.
+The Company may not be wound up or a Sub-fund terminated under the COLL Sourcebook if there is a vacancy in the position of ACD at the relevant time.

-The Company shall be wound up or a Fund terminated under the COLL Sourcebook:
+The Company shall be wound up or a Sub-fund must be terminated under the COLL Sourcebook:

-- 11.1. if an extraordinary resolution to that effect is passed by Shareholders; or - 11.2. when the period (if any) fixed for the duration of the Company or a particular Fund by the Instrument of Incorporation expires, or any event occurs for which the Instrument of Incorporation provides that the Company or a particular Fund is to be wound up or terminated (as appropriate) (for example, if the share capital of the Company or (in relation to any Fund) the Net Asset Value of the Fund is below £1 million, or if a change in the laws or regulations of any country means that, in the ACD's opinion, it is desirable to terminate the Fund); - 11.3. on the date stated in any agreement by the FCA in response to a request by the ACD for the winding up of the Company or a request for the termination of the relevant Fund; - 11.4. on the effective date of a duly approved scheme of arrangement which is to result in the Company or Fund ceasing to hold any Scheme Property; or - 11.5. on the date on which all of the Funds of the Company fall within 11.4 or have otherwise ceased to hold any Scheme Property, notwithstanding that the Company may have assets and liabilities that are not attributable to any particular Fund.
+- 11.1. if an extraordinary resolution to that effect is passed by Shareholders; or - 11.2. when the period (if any) fixed for the duration of the Company or a particular Sub-fund by the Instrument of Incorporation expires or any event occurs, for which the Instrument of Incorporation provides that the Company or a particular Sub-fund is to be wound up or terminated (as appropriate) (for example, if the Share capital of the Company or (in relation to any Sub-fund) the Net Asset Value of the Sub-fund is below £1 million, or if a change in the laws or regulations of any country means that, in the ACD's opinion, it is desirable to terminate the Sub-fund); - 11.3. on the date stated in any agreement by the FCA in response to a request by the ACD for the winding up of the Company or for a request for the termination of the relevant Sub-fund: - 11.4. on the effective date of a duly approved scheme of arrangement which is to result in the Company or Sub-fund ceasing to hold any Scheme Property; or - 11.5. on the date on which all of the Sub-funds of the Company fall within 11.4 or have otherwise ceased to hold any Scheme Property, notwithstanding that the Company may have assets and liabilities that are not attributable to any particular Sub-fund.